Solomon Toilet, 2005–2006

+It was then installed without permission at the Museum of Contemporary Art.
 Picture the scene … The opening of the Centre Pompidou Video Art 1965-2005.
 A mild Wednesday evening on 12 December 2006.
-An unsuspecting, high falutin’ public gathering calmly at the MCA to enjoy the free wine and a preview of the Centre Pompidou exhibition.
-Little did anyone realise a Solomon Toilet was about to be unleashed in the ground floor toilets.
+An unsuspecting, high falutin’ public gathering calmly at the MCA to enjoy the free wine and a preview of the exhibition.
+Little did anyone realise that ‘Solomon Toilet’ was about to be unleashed in the ground floor toilets.

-During the speeches Vic and Sarah installed Solomon Toilet, while Darrin filmed the process.
+During the speeches Vic and Sarah installed ‘Solomon Toilet’ while Darrin filmed the process.